maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 WebClient now wraps emitted exceptions in either a `WebClientRequestException`, or a `WebClientResponseException`. `CodecExceptions` are not wrapped and still propagated. as before.
 See [gh-23842](https://github.com/spring-projects/spring-framework/issues/23842).

+A `UriComponentsBuilder` argument injected into an `@Controller` method is now application relative (i.e. it includes the contextPath) where previously it contained no path at all.

 ### Testing

 The _Spring TestContext Framework_ now provides first-class support for inheriting and overriding test-related annotations from enclosing classes.
 This improves the programming model for using JUnit Jupiter `@Nested` test classes with Spring's testing support.
 Note, however, that annotations from enclosing classes will now be inherited by default.
 This is a change in behavior that may cause some of your `@Nested` test classes to fail after upgrading to Spring Framework 5.3.
 To revert to the behavior present in Spring Framework 5.0 - 5.2, you can annotate top-level, enclosing classes for your `@Nested` test classes with `@NestedTestConfiguration(OVERRIDE)`.
 To switch to `OVERRIDE` mode for an entire project, you can configure `spring.test.enclosing.configuration=override` via a JVM system property or an entry in a `spring.properties` file in the root of the classpath (e.g., `src/test/resources/spring.properties`).